Roll20/roll20-beacon-sheets/sheets/example-sheet/README.md

 Since the beacon SDK is currently hosted on github, you will need access to the github package registry.

 In order to do so you will need to generate a [Personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#personal-access-tokens-classic):
-* Under the github user account dropdown, go to Settings → Developer Settings → Personal Access Tokens.
+* Under the github user account drop down, go to Settings → Developer Settings → Personal Access Tokens.
 * Generate a new token with `read:packages` scopes.
 * In your terminal, run export `GITHUB_TOKEN="<YOUR_SUPER_SECRET_TOKEN>"`.
 * To avoid having to re-run this command every time you restart your computer, add it to your `.zshenv` file.